 5. Music lovers go to Sister Ray Records

-This independent record shop first started as a market stall in the alternative area of Camden in the 80s.
+The independent record shop Sister Ray first started as a market stall in the alternative area of Camden in the 80s.
 It’s not surprising the shop is now located in Soho because like Camden, this area also has had a rich musical history.
 The Sex Pistols and David Bowie are just a few of the musicians that have been associated with Soho.
 Sister Ray Records Soho consists of two floors and specialises in alternative music, both on CD and vinyl.

 75 Berwick Street, Soho, W1F 8RP